adamjorr/somatic-variation/README.md

  * **-c:** max coverage to allow [40000]
  * **-i:** input directory to search for reads to clean

 This script uses Rcorrector and Khmer to clean reads found in READ_DIRECTORY.
+Rcorrector is used to remove errors and Khmer is used to remove excessively repetitive reads.
 The -d option changes which directory to put output in and defaults to ./cleaned_reads .
 The -k option changes the kmer size to use and defaults to 32.
 The -f flag is a pattern that finds reads in READ_DIRECTORY matching that pattern; by default, it is '*.fastq' .